sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/10_SQL_Introduction/138_Comparison_overview.md

 2. High throughput app?
 3. How frequently does the data change?
 4. Are there parts of the app that have different characteristics - maybe use different types of databases for different parts/services of the app?

+We'll learn to use both types of databases in this course.